rehierl/node-tree-outliner/1-1-0-relations/0-2-operations.md

 an impression, a hunch

 * `R := (A,B,G)` if `(A != B)`
-* has characteristics of a function, "depth" is 2
+* has the characteristics of a function, if its "depth" is 2
 * `R := (A,A,G)` if `(A == B)`
-* has characteristics of a function, if "depth" is "limited" to 2
+* has the characteristics of a function, if its "depth" is "limited" to 2
 * `R := (A,A,G)` i.e. `(A == B)`
-* an "order" seems to involve all elements in `A` - "total" in some way
+* an "order" seems to involve all elements in `A` - i.e. "total" in some way

 <!-- ======================================================================= -->
 ## contains